xinwenfu/VChat_CFG/README.md

 an invalid target call address has less than ~eight~ sixteen bytes from the valid function address, the CFG will think the target call address is “valid.”
-> 5. If the target function generated is dynamic (similar to JIT technology), the CFG implement doesn’t protect it.
+> 5. If the target function generated is dynamic (similar to JIT technology), the CFG implementation doesn’t protect it.
 This is because NtAllocVirtualMemory will set all “1”s in CFGBitmap regions for the allocated executable virtual memory space (described in 4.c.i).
 It’s possible that customizing the CFGBitmap via MiCfgMarkValidEntries can address this issue.

 Additional Weaknesses from [10]:
 > 1. Due to the implied trust granted to function pointers stored in *read-only* memory segments, if an attacker is able to modify those segments of memory and add a new entry to one like the Import Address Table, then they would be able to perform an indirect function call with it bypassing the CFG protections.
 > 2. CFG does not verify a function is what it claims to be, just that the address we will execute at is part of a whitelisted function's address space.
-This means if we are able to locate a whitelisted function, we may overwrite it, or the pointer to it (in the IAT for example) with an address to code that will transfer execution to some malicious code that was injected into the system.
-Windows CFG does not verify that functions signatures match, unlike the Clang CFI implementation which does [5].
+This means if we are able to locate a whitelisted function, we may overwrite it or the pointer to it (in the IAT, for example) with an address to code that will transfer execution to some malicious code that was injected into the system.
+Windows CFG does not verify that function signatures match, unlike the Clang CFI implementation, which does [5].
-> 3. For kCFG to be enabled Virtualization Based Security must also be enabled on the system, However even if it is not enabled on the system indirect function calls will still be routed through the kCFG procedures/functions; these will perform a check to ensure the address we are attempting to reach is sign-extended (high bits generally 63-48 are `1`) meaning it is a kernel-space function, if they are not sign-extended this means we are attempting to jump to a user-space address and this will be denied.
+> 3. For kCFG to be enabled, Virtualization Based Security must also be enabled on the system, However, even if it is not enabled on the system, indirect function calls will still be routed through the kCFG procedures/functions; these will perform a check to ensure the address we are attempting to reach is sign-extended (high bits generally 63-48 are `1`) meaning it is a kernel-space function if they are not sign-extended this means we are attempting to jump to a user-space address and this will be denied.

 > [!IMPORTANT]
-> Starting in Windows 10 a page can be allocated with the protections `PAGE_TARGETS_NO_UPDATE` and or `PAGE_TARGETS_INVALID`.
+> Starting in Windows 10, a page can be allocated with the protections `PAGE_TARGETS_NO_UPDATE` and or `PAGE_TARGETS_INVALID`.
 This can be used with Just In Time Compilers to first mark all allocations as invalid CFG targets `PAGE_TARGETS_INVALID` while also being able to modify the protections on the memory page without making the addresses valid CFG targets `PAGE_TARGETS_NO_UPDATE`.
 This way we can manually mark the compiled function entrypoints as valid with the [`SetProcessValidCallTargets(...)`](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-setprocessvalidcalltargets) function rather than letting all addresses in the allocated region be marked as valid.

 ## CFG Standalone
 This section will discuss the example program contained in this directory, this program is a *toy program* used to introduce the compiler options, and explore the behavior of a program that has the `/guard:cf` compiler flag enabled vs a program that does not have the `/guard:cf` flag enabled.
 The other options available for the Visual Studio compiler are configured to closely resemble the *VChat* project.